triicst/IT/docs/vscode-howto/README.md

 VSCode has built-in support for Git repositories (you still need Git installed on your workstation if it's not already present).

-If the folder you have open to edit files is a Git repo, any changed made to files that you've saved, the "Git" icon **(1)** in the left toolbar will have a blue circle indicating how many un-staged/un-committed files there are.
-To stage (git add ...) a file that you wish to commit, click on the Git icon, then the file that you want to stage.
+If the folder you have open to edit files is a Git repo, any changes made to files that you've saved, the "Git" icon **(1)** in the left toolbar will have a blue circle indicating how many un-staged/un-committed files there are.
+To stage (git add) a file that you wish to commit, click on the Git icon, then the file that you want to stage.
 Click on the "+" icon **(2)** to stage the file.
 To commit the changes, enter a commit message in the message box **(3)** and then click the check mark icon (4).

 ![](images/2018-06-01-15-18-13.png)

-To push your changes to a remote repository, pull in any new changes from the remote remote repository and other git functions, click on the "**...**" icon **(5)** to reveal the full Git menu:
+To push your changes to a remote repository, pull in any new changes from the remote remote repository or other git functions, click on the "**...**" icon **(5)** to reveal the full Git menu:

 ![](images/2018-06-01-15-19-56.png)

 ## **Installing Plugins**

-After you have VSCode in stalled, can started creating and editing markdown files right away, but there are a few VSCode plugins that will be very helpful.
-These plugins will allow you to easily paste images into your document and check your spelling.
+After you have VSCode in stalled, you can start creating and editing markdown files right away, but there are a few VSCode plugins that will be very helpful.
+These plugins will allow you to easily paste images into your documents and check your spelling.

 to install a plugin, in VSCode, click on the square extensions icon in the upper left tool bar (1), then in the search box (2) type the name of the plugin you wish to install, find the plugin you are looking for in the results, click on it and then click on the green "Install" button.
-After its installed you'll need to reload VSCode to use them.
+After its installed you'll need to reload VSCode to use it.

 ![](images/2018-06-01-12-34-51.png)